virtuozzo/cloudscripting-docs/docs/reference/actions.md

 }
 ```

-If you don't know the node ID or the node does not created yet, you can set the value dynamically using special placeholders:
+If you don't know the container's ID or the container does not created yet, you can set the value dynamically using special placeholders:

 ```
 {